-The implementation of the variational kernel estimation method presented in Section 4.1 is based on the code made available by Miskin and MacKay (2000) and by Fergus et al. (2006).
-We have modified the algorithm to use our blur model and replaced the parameter update equations with the corresponding versions derived for our bilinear blur model in Equations (23-26).
-A package containing our code is available online.
-The implementation of the image reconstruction algorithm of Krishnan and Fergus (2009) is also based on MATLAB code made available online by the authors The implementations of the Richardson-Lucy algorithm, the algorithm of Cho and Lee (2009), and the augmented RL algorithm of Yuan et al. (2007a) are our own, and we use these implementations for both uniform and nonuniform blur models when comparing results.
-A binary executable for Cho and Lee's algorithm is available, however http://cs.nyu.edu/~dilip/research/fast-deconvolution/
+The implementation of the variational kernel estimation method presented in Sect.
+4.1 is based on the code made available by Miskin and MacKay (2000) and by Fergus et al. (2006)2 We have modified the algorithm to use our blur model and replaced the parameter update equations with the corresponding versions derived for our bilinear blur model in (23)-(26).
+A package containing our code is available online.3 The implementation of the image reconstruction algorithm of Krishnan and Fergus (2009) is also based on MAT-LAB code made available online by the authors.4 The implementations of the Richardson-Lucy algorithm, the algorithm of Cho and Lee (2009), and the augmented RL algorithm of Yuan et al. (2007a) are our own, and we use these implementations for both uniform and non-uniform blur models when comparing results.
+A binary executable for Cho and Lee's algorithm is available, however we did not observe an improvement in the results obtained, and thus use our own implementation to permit a fairer comparison between the results from the uniform and non-uniform blur models.